 How long will it take for my complaint to be resolved?

 That depends on the nature of your complaint; the more complex or serious the matter, the longer it may take to investigate.
 All complaints received by the Commission are dealt with as quickly as possible but also thoroughly and fairly, and that sometimes takes time.
 If you have any concerns about how your matter is being handled, please discuss with the Commission's officer.

 Can I get compensation?

-Yes.
-The Legal Practice Tribunal and the Legal Practice Committee can both make a compensation order if they find the legal practitioner you complained about guilty of either unsatisfactory professional conduct or professional misconduct and that you suffered pecuniary (money) loss because of that conduct (see factsheet 4 Compensation orders ).
+Maybe.
+The Queensland Civil and Administrative Tribunal and the Legal Practice Committee can both make a compensation order if they find the legal practitioner you complained about guilty of either 'unsatisfactory professional conduct' or 'professional misconduct' and that you suffered pecuniary (money) loss because of that conduct (see Fact Sheet 4 Compensation orders ).